dynawo/dynawo.github.io/install/compilation_options.md

 # Custom install of system libraries

-Some system libraries that should be installed through a package manager (**dnf** or **apt** for example) can be installed from source and used to compile Dyna&omega;o against them. **We don't recommend to do this on recent OS** but this procedure have been tested on Centos6.4 with success.
+Some system libraries that should be installed through a package manager (**dnf** or **apt** for example) can be installed from source and used to compile Dyna&omega;o against them. **We don't recommend to do this on recent OS** but this procedure has been tested on Centos6.4 with success.
 Below we provide small scripts to download and compile a **Release** or **Debug** version of those libraries.
-All downloads and builds will be done in the directory where you create the scripts (ie execute the first command).
+All downloads and builds will be done in the directory where you create the scripts (i.e. execute the first command).

 ## Lcov